46620/guides/docs/machine/linux/1gpu_pass.md

 In your VM details go to "Boot Options" and disable the CDROM options.

-Next remove both CDROMS (you can delete the files if you want)
+Next remove both CDROMS (you can delete the files if you want).

 You can also remove `Sound ich*` if you want.
 I have not noticed anything buggy yet with it removed.